aofarrel/myco/doc/inputs.md

 Regardless of which version of myco you use, please make sure your fastqs:
 * is Illumina paired-end data <sup>†</sup>
-* is grouped per-sample <sup>†</sup>
+* is grouped per-sample
 * len(quality scores) = len(nucleotides) for every line <sup>†</sup>
 * is actually [MTBC](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=77643)
-* is not huge — individual files over subsample_cutoff (default450 MB) will be downsampled, but keep an eye on the cumulative size of samples which have lots of small reads
-* it is okay to have more than two reads per sample -- where things get iffy is if you have 8 or more fastqs per sample (such as SAMEA968096)

 <sup>†</sup> myco_sra.wdl is able to detect these issues and will throw out those samples without erroring.
 Other forms of myco are not able to detect these issues.
+It is recommend that you also keep an eye on the total size of your fastqs.
+Individual files over subsample_cutoff (default450 MB, -1 disables this check) will be downsampled, but keep an eye on the cumulative size of samples.
+For example, a sample like SAMEA968096 has 12 run accessions associated with it.
+Individually, none of these run accessions' fastqs are over 1 GB in size, but the sum total of these fastqs could quickly fill up your disk space.
+(You probably should not be using SAMEA968096 anyway because it is in sample group, which can cause other issues.)

+### Non-fastq workflow-level inputs

 | name | type | default | description |
 |:---:|:---:|:---:|:---:|